shrishti0308/SkillHub/server/PERFORMANCE_REPORT.md

 ## Performance Testing

 Performance tests were conducted using a custom script that measures response times with and without caching across various endpoints.
+The tests were run against the backend service operating within a Docker container, launched using `sudo docker compose up --build`.

 The script:

 1. Performs requests to endpoints without caching
 2. Performs requests to the same endpoints with caching